codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/hooks.md

 {% endhighlight %}

- If you don't use metadata or annotations, you can also completely remove the `exec` and just mention the commands you want to run (`alpine` image will be used):
+ If you don't use metadata or annotations, you can also completely remove the `exec` keyword and just mention the commands you want to run (`alpine` image will be used by default):

  `codefresh.yml`
 {% highlight yaml %}